 In 2009, Ms. Vaughan was a major player in the founding of Newport BridgeFest, a celebration of local live music in Newport County RI that spans the four days between the world-famous Newport Folk and Jazz Festivals in early August.
 Under the auspices of the Arts and Cultural Alliance of Newport County, BridgeFest expanded to include over 70 events and educational seminars at 40 different venues, and has now been taken over by Newport Fstivals Foundation, the producers of the Newport Folk and Jazz Festivals.

-She is currently the music director - encompassing piano and organ performance as well as directing the choir - at the historic Westport Point Methodist Church in Westport Point, MA.
+For 10 years until very recently, she was the music director - encompassing piano and organ performance as well as directing the choir - at the historic Westport Point Methodist Church in Westport Point, MA.
 She was the organist/keyboard player at St. Paul’s Church in Newport for six years, providing the music for Sunday services, playing their historic tracker pipe organ, and organizing special services in jazz, gospel, classical, and bluegrass music.